softworkz/emby-wiki/GPU-Tanscoding.md

 # Scope
 GPU transcoding is currently achieved only for h264 video streams using either **Intel QuickSync or nVidia NVENC** technology. h264 is the video codec used for many remote devices you might be streaming to, such as ChromeCast, Roku, Kodi and Smart TV's.

-Media Browser also uses libvpx to encode video (webm format) for HTML5 devices.
+Emby also uses libvpx to encode video (webm format) for HTML5 devices.
 It is not currently possible to use GPU acceleration for libvpx.

 # Prerequesties
 At present the system requirements are: